With social media solidarity, protesting Indian farmers win global attention

 The farmers say the reforms will mean the end of long-standing guaranteed prices for their crops and leave them vulnerable to the whims of big business.

-The farmers are demanding the withdrawal of the three laws, introduced in September.
+The farmers are demanding the withdrawal of the laws.
 The government has offered some concessions but has ruled out abandoning the reforms.

 (Reporting by Devjyot Ghoshal; Editing by Sanjeev Miglani, Robert Birsel)